itaigrn/Python_stuff/DataProcessing/README.md

 assumptions:
 * in TNS experiment type, since the name of the formulation (AKA formulation_id) is not explicitly mentioned, I took the liberty to create a counter that will distribute a unique natural number for each formulation sequentially.

+for question you can try my email itaigrn286@gmail.com